valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 4.0.0

-Free a module string object obtained with one of the Redis modules API calls that return new string objects.
+Free a module string object obtained with one of the Valkey modules API calls that return new string objects.

 It is possible to call this function even when automatic memory management